Cost of Living in San Miguel de Allende, Mexico

 If you are thinking about moving to San Miguel de Allende, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in San Miguel de Allende is generally considered to be relatively high, with prices varying depending on the size and location of the property.
-However, there are still a variety of housing options available for those with a variety of budgets, from modest apartments starting in the low millions of Mexican pesos to luxurious homes that can cost in the tens of millions," explained one expat.
+However, there are still a variety of housing options available for those with a variety of budgets, from modest apartments starting in the low millions of Mexican pesos to luxurious homes that can cost in the tens of millions," said one expat in San Miguel de Allende.

 What are typical rental prices for expats in San Miguel de Allende?

 "The rental price for a nice 1 bedroom apartment in San Miguel de Allende is typically around $500 to $700 per month.
-A nice 2 bedroom apartment typically costs around $700 to $1000 per month," mentioned one expat in San Miguel de Allende.
+A nice 2 bedroom apartment typically costs around $700 to $1000 per month," said one expat living in San Miguel de Allende.

 What appliances are typically included in a rental?